networknt/light-gateway/README.md

 The petstore light-api will start on local https 8443 port.

-- Try the call by using http-sidecar:
+- Try the call by using light-gateway:

 #### Egress traffic (http protocol, port 9080)